Swaniket/notes-bucket/README.md

 ### Roadmap

-- Add notes encryption in database.
+- ~~Add notes encryption in the database~~.
-- Add forgot password module.
+- Add the forgot password module.
 - Edit Password module.
 - First Login Instructions - Add a tag to get started.
 - Animations.